Jurassic World Dominion poster

 The inciting incident occurs at 17 minutes when Maise and Beta (Blue's baby raptor) are kidnapped by mercenaries working for Biosyn.
 Owen and Claire's protected world is shattered..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 36 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Owen and Claire actively choose to enter Biosyn's sanctuary in the Dolomite Mountains.
+This shows the protagonist's commitment to Owen and Claire actively choose to enter Biosyn's sanctuary in the Dolomite Mountains.
 Separately, Ellie and Alan accept Ian Malcolm's invitation to enter the same facility.
 Both groups cross into the new world., moving from reaction to action.

 The Collapse moment at 108 minutes (74% through) represents the emotional nadir.
 Here, The Biosyn facility catches fire from the out-of-control locusts.
 Chaos erupts as dinosaurs escape into the burning compound.
 The group is scattered and trapped with dinosaurs hunting them.
-Whiff of death: multiple near-death encounters, especially the Therizinosaurus attack., demonstrates the protagonist at their lowest point.
+Whiff of death: multiple near-death encounters, especially the Therizinosaurus attack., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 118 minutes initiates the final act resolution at 80% of the runtime.
 Synthesis moment: The two groups unite and discover that working together (old and new generations, humans and dinosaurs) is the only way forward.
 Wu provides the genetic solution to save both Maise and the dinosaurs.
 They choose cooperation over control., demonstrating the transformation achieved throughout the journey.